 1) Strict Rotation of Crops

 Strict crop rotation is used here on our farm.
 This is just one component in the maintenance and improvement of our soil’s health.
-Our garden is 100′ x 50′ and several raised beds and containers.
+Our garden is a 100′ x 50′ traditional row garden and several raised beds and containers.

 - If the volunteer plant has not been in this area for more than two seasons, I leave it.
 The two-year period is to allow for the risks of nutrient drainage or disease contamination to be minimal.